A page for handpan enthusiasts !

 In 2020, PANArt, a company based in Switzerland, took legal action in Germany to enforce their copyright over the Hang, which was considered to be a ‘work of applied art’.
 20 years after the creation of the Hang, the demand for emancipation made by its creators to handpan manufacturers had now become much more restrictive than what had already been demanded in the past (e.g. the cases of Bellart in Spain and EchoSoundSculpture in Switzerland).
 This new wave of legal action could be explained by a legal opportunity provided by the European courts (see the Brompton ruling by the CJEU in 2020).
 PANArt's arguments are based in particular on a technical report by Dr Anthony ACHONG, to which a small group of makers wished to respond in the form of an open letter to the steel tuning community.
 In formulating this open letter, they attempted to have a sincere discussion about the Hang's functional and aesthetic elements, which are of great importance in defining what can be protected by copyright or what should instead be the subject of a patent application.
 This initiative was not followed up, perhaps due to the lack of a representative voice from the entire handpan community and a lack of willingness to discuss the matter at PANArt.
 The only place to hold the debate was therefore in a court of law.

 To counter the risk of creating several legal precedents that would have been to the disadvantage of professional handpan makers, a self-proclaimed collective initiative pretending to represent the ‘handpan community united’ was founded in 2020 under the name of HCU.
 A fundraising campaign was organised to intervene legally.
-It was refused to apply any moral criteria to the use of the funds and their first use was to finance the defence of a handpan retailer in Germany known for its abusive commercial methods (world of handpan / handpan world).
-Another main use was to start a ‘pre-emptive attack’ against PANArt, with various independent cases being brought together or put on hold for what was to become the main case: the attack organised by HCU against PANArt, carried out in Bern (CH) and contesting the fact that the Hang could benefit from copyright.
-As each party took up positions that became conflicting, PANArt decided to respond to the fact that it was being attacked by forcing Swiss makers to join the lawsuit (by sending them letters of formal notice to cease their activities) and by seizing the workshops of Ayasa in the Netherlands (a handpan manufacturer and reseller of raw materials produced on an industrial scale).
+It was refused to apply any moral criteria to the use of the funds and their first action was to finance the defence of a handpan retailer in Germany known for its controversial commercial methods (world of handpan / handpan world).
+Another action was to start a ‘pre-emptive attack’ against PANArt, with various independent cases being brought together or put on hold for what was to become the main case: the "defensive attack" organised by HCU against PANArt, carried out in Bern (CH) and contesting the fact that the Hang could benefit from copyright.
+As each party took up positions that became conflicting, PANArt decided to respond to the fact that it was being attacked by forcing Swiss makers to join the lawsuit (by sending them letters of formal notice to cease their activities) and by seizing the workshops of Ayasa in the Netherlands (a handpan maker and reseller of shells used by another makers).

 On 5 September 2024, the majority of the members involved in the lawsuit decided to appeal the decision of the court in Bern to grant PANArt copyright recognition.
 Many in the handpan community recognise that PANArt deserves to have copyright over its creation and to continue to spend substantial sums on legal costs to delay or prevent this recognition is not an honourable fight.
 I have no information on the legal strategy being deployed in this appeal but once again it does not appear that any scientific research has been carried out to counter the publications by Achong and Steppat in favour of PANArt.
-I therefore fail to see how a positive outcome to this appeal could be achieved and it is possible that the strategy is simply to drag out the proceedings and/or make them costly.
-As the decision to appeal belongs to the members involved and is not made on behalf of the handpan community, I have no public opinion on the matter, but it is a procedure that delays the knowledge that all makers need to know precisely what will be considered by a judge to be plagiarism or not.
+It is possible that the strategy is simply to drag out the proceedings and/or make them costly.
+It is a procedure that delays the knowledge that all makers need to know precisely what will be considered by a judge to be plagiarism or not.

-Rather than being relentlessly litigious, I felt that HCU should continue its work towards ‘phase 2’ of the legal procedure, as a definitive legal decision is a prerequisite for peaceful coexistence between PANArt and the professional handpan players (regardless of this decision, external arbitration has become necessary).
+Rather than pursuing a pointless appeal, I felt that HCU's work towards ‘phase 2’ of the legal proceedings should have been prioritised, as a final court ruling is a prerequisite for peaceful coexistence between PANArt and professional handpan actors (whatever the outcome, external arbitration has become necessary).
 As a self-proclaimed structure created in a hurry in 2020, HCU has not managed to clarify its position in the face of the conflicts of interest that have developed within its organisation and is now only representative of the members involved in the lawsuit covering Switzerland, Germany and the Netherlands.
-It is facing increasing defiance as the defence of the business of some of their members involved is prioritised over the defence of the best future for the global handpan environment.
-At present, by choosing to drag out the case as long as possible and by making it particularly costly, a strategy quite typically proposed by lawyers serving mainly their own interests, HCU is delaying the arrival of necessary information for all the makers and exposing them dangerously to the opening of faster legal proceedings in other countries (cf. PANArt's letter/mailing of intent of 18 September 2024 on this subject and the judgement of 4 December 2024 in France in the case opposing PANArt and Zenapan, a dropshipping reseller of very bad handpans).
+At present, by choosing to drag out the case as long as possible and by making it particularly costly, a strategy quite typically proposed by lawyers serving mainly their own interests, HCU has been delaying the arrival of necessary information for all the makers and exposing them dangerously to the opening of legal proceedings in other countries (cf. PANArt's letter/mailing of intent of 18 September 2024 on this subject and the judgement of 4 December 2024 in France in the case opposing PANArt and Zenapan, a dropshipping reseller of very bad handpans).

-‘Phase 2’ of the case supported by HCU is due to start as soon as the appeal procedure, which began in September 2024, has been completed.
+"Phase 2" of the trial will commence at the end of September 2025 with the submission of briefs by both parties and with a hearing scheduled for early 2026.
 It aims to draw a more precise line between inspiration and plagiarism, which will determine the scope of PANArt's copyright.
-Given that the court had already rejected 100% of HCU's arguments concerning the 4 key points identifying the Hang, we may still have to deal with constraints that we had previously considered to be changes to functional elements (cf: in 2023, PANArt proposed abandoning the outward-pointing ding, a proposal that was valid only for the parties to the current trial, but was rejected on the grounds that the orientation of the ding is a functional and not an aesthetic characteristic).
+Given that the court had already rejected the majority of HCU's arguments concerning the 4 key points identifying the Hang, we may still have to deal with constraints that we had previously considered to be changes to functional elements (cf: in 2023, PANArt proposed abandoning the outward-pointing ding, a proposal that was valid only for the parties to the current trial, but was rejected on the grounds that the orientation of the ding is a functional and not an aesthetic characteristic).
 Commenting on the verdict in July 2024, the two parties came to opposite conclusions: HCU wrote that scope of this copyright will be considerably reduced at the second stage of the trial and, on the other hand, PANArt announced that it was confident that the courts would consider the handpans of Ayasa, YataoPan, World of handpan, Thomann, Terré, etc. (non-exhaustive list) to be infringements/plagiarisms.
 The list of entities currently involved should also be seen as containing a sub-list of probably more than a hundred different handpans, and it will be necessary to judge which ones do or do not infringe copyright.
 Specialist opinions are needed to imagine the possible scenarios but common sense suggests that no judge will find the motivation to analyse each instrument in detail and this could have a negative influence by putting all the handpans in ‘the same basket’...
 As previously indicated, it could also be interesting for PANArt to try to obtain a ‘phase 2 judgement’ in another faster trial that they could start in one or more countries other than those currently supported by the HCU entity (Switzerland, Germany and the Netherlands).
-The latest judgement handed down in France on 4 December 2024 by the Colmar Court of Appeal clearly demonstrates that PANArt is attempting to reach other countries (France, Italy, Spain, Ireland, etc.) without any intervention from HCU.
+The latest judgement handed down in France on 4 December 2024 by the Colmar Court of Appeal clearly demonstrates that PANArt is attempting to reach other countries (France, Italy, Spain, Ireland, etc.).

 The ideal outcome would be one that recognises the creativity of PANArt and allows handpan makers to continue/adapt their work within a clear and sustainable legal framework.
 I think it's worth noting here that it's not PANArt that poses the greatest threat to the artisanal handpan market.
 It is much more affected by the presence of players with a mass production approach and that no outcome to this lawsuit against PANArt will truly protect craftsmen (I consider a craftsman to be a company that is majority-owned by one or more tuners).
 Indeed, ‘saving the handpan’ in some of its current forms, which are also considered to be the easiest to industrialise, will also release the brakes currently weighing on mass production investment.
 This is one of the advantages of this period of uncertainty for ‘small’ craftsmen, as large-scale investment aimed at industrialising production or trading seems to have been rather limited in Europe in recent years.